-Coronavirus (COVID-19) is prompting many of us to think about the treatment and care we receive at the end of life.
+Coronavirus (COVID-19) has prompted many of us to think about the treatment and care we receive at the end of life.

 If you have an opinion about what you would or would not want to happen to you, it’s really important to tell your family and doctor, and write it down.
 It’s much better to do this now, while you have time to think about it and are able to talk to those close to you than when you are seriously ill.

 For example, some of the people we support would like to be given all medical treatment to help them get better if they become seriously ill.
 Others do not want to have certain medical treatments and would rather:

 - stay at home

 - only receive treatment aimed at keeping them comfortable and pain-free